CivicActions/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/Module-4/Sprint-4/Self-paced/1_Contract Management and Problem Resolution.md

 * **Sustainable Expertise:** How would you address the problem of high turnover in government technical positions (FAFSA had six different CIOs during the modernization period)?
 * **Vendor Partnership Model:** What type of government-vendor collaboration model would maximize learning while maintaining appropriate oversight?

-**Practical Application:** Using your threaded case study scenario, design a comprehensive approach for building your agency's internal technical capacity through strategic acquisition planning.
+**Practical Application:** Using your chosen case study, design a comprehensive approach for building your agency's internal technical capacity through strategic acquisition planning.

-**Learning Note:** *Consider what skills government staff need to effectively oversee modern IT contracts, how to structure vendor relationships that build rather than replace government expertise, what role technical training and certification play in acquisition workforce development, and how to create sustainable technical career paths within government.*
+>**Learning Tip:** *Consider what skills government staff need to effectively oversee modern IT contracts, how to structure vendor relationships that build rather than replace government expertise, what role technical training and certification play in acquisition workforce development, and how to create sustainable technical career paths within government.*

 ---

 #### Question 3: Performance measurement and continuous improvement

-**Industry Context**: Research shows that technical adoption alone doesn't guarantee success—organizational culture, change management, and performance measurement are equally critical for digital transformation success.
+**Industry Context**: Research shows that technical adoption alone doesn't guarantee success — organizational culture, change management, and performance measurement are equally critical for digital transformation success.

 **Federal Application Analysis:**